HoerTech-gGmbH/openMHA/README.md

 * The jack audio plugin expects the [JackOSX distribution](http://www.jackaudio.org) to be installed.
 Developers wanting to use jack from other sources must compile openMHA themselves.
 * The qjackctl version provided by the JackOSX distribution is rather old.
 The user must replace the default Server Path setting with the absolute path to jackdmp (default: /usr/local/bin/jackdmp) (May not be necessary any more, check for yourself).
 * On some Apple machines Jack needs to be run with root privileges to get real-time priority.
+### Windows
+* On Windows 7, the openMHA Windows installer openMHA-4.11.0-installer.exe may trigger a crash report from the operating system when it exits even though openMHA was successfully installed.

 ## References for individual algorithms.